 We know nonprofit staff’s time is valuable, so we discourage using it to submit proposals that don’t fall within funding guidelines.
 In this spirit, we aim to be transparent about what our grant making does not support.

 We do not fund standalone conferences and individual research projects that are not linked to ongoing strategy support, and we do not fund individual degrees and fellowships.
-We also do not support work on juvenile justice, the school-to-prison pipeline, prisoner re-entry services, employment and civic engagement of formerly incarcerated people, indigent defense reform, civil access to justice, conditions of confinement, the death penalty, and wrongful convictions.
+We also do not support work on juvenile justice, the school-to-prison pipeline, prisoner re-entry services, employment of formerly incarcerated people, indigent defense reform, civil access to justice, conditions of confinement, the death penalty, and wrongful convictions.

 We do not make grants in support of broad-based strategies to achieve comprehensive immigration reform, immigrant labor issues, naturalization and civic engagement of immigrants, educational and health access for immigrants, refugee resettlement or refugee humanitarian assistance work, language access, spatial segregation, voting rights, employment inequality, the wealth gap, and educational attainment/affirmative action.
 We also do not fund direct services (legal or otherwise) except as connected to a larger systemic reform strategy.